-The main research track at ISSRE 2015 is soliciting original, unpublished research papers in three categories: (1) full research (regular) papers, (2) practical experience reports, and (3) wild and provocative ideas (WAP) papers.
+The main research track at ISSRE 2016 is soliciting original, unpublished research papers in three categories: (1) full research (regular) papers, (2) practical experience reports, and (3) wild and provocative ideas (WAP) papers.
 Papers will be assessed with criteria appropriate to each category.
 ISSRE looks for works exploring new territory, continuing a significant research, or reflecting on practical experience.

 While full research manuscripts should explore a specific technology problem and propose a complete solution to it, with extensive experimental results, practical experience reports are expected to provide an in-depth exposition of practitioner experiences and empirical studies.
 On the other hand, WAP papers are expected to present either work currently in progress or less developed but highly innovative ideas related to areas relevant to ISSRE, aiming at inspiring discussion among conference attendees and getting people thinking about open research challenges.

 Submissions will be judged on originality, significance, correctness and impact.
-Authors will have a chance to rebut the reviews within 800 words over the period of July 27th to July 29th.
+Authors will have a chance to rebut the reviews within 300 words over the period of July 10th to July 12th.

 There will be a best paper award given to a paper in the main research track.
 Full research papers and practical experience reports are eligible for the award.
-Extended versions of selected papers will be invited for potential publication in a special issue of a high-impact international journal (approval pending).

 Papers must be written in English, and be formatted according to the IEEE Computer Society Format Guidelines.
 Papers that exceed the page limits specified below, or are outside the scope of the symposium, or do not follow the formatting guidelines will be rejected without review.

 Manuscript page length (all in double column, IEEE conference style format):

 Click here for important dates.

 Click to submit using Easy Chair Submission System